-Beginning in 2020, an employee can take up to 12 weeks of paid family leave, which includes caring for a newborn, foster placement or newly adopted child or a family member with a serious health condition, which includes a child, spouse, domestic partner, parent, parent-in-law, sibling, grandparent, or grandchild.
+Beginning in 2020, an employee can take up to 12 weeks of paid family leave, which includes caring for a newborn, foster placement or newly adopted child or a family member with a serious health condition.
+Family members include spouse, domestic partner, parent, parent-in-law, sibling, grandparent, grandchild, or child of any age.
 Workers can also take time to be with a family member injured in military service, or to deal with exigencies of military deployment

 Beginning in 2020, an employee can take up to 12 weeks of paid medical leave, which can only be used for the employee’s own serious health condition, with an additional 2 weeks for a complication related to pregnancy.
 The total combined leave a worker can take in a year is 16 weeks, or 18 weeks if it includes a pregnancy-related complication